jeanjerome/drone-swarms/README.md

 - **Swarm Behavior Algorithms:**
   - **Consensus Algorithm:** Ensures cohesion by moving drones toward the average position of their neighbors.
   - **Collision Avoidance Algorithm:** Prevents drones from colliding by adjusting their trajectories dynamically.
-  - **Formation Control Algorithm:** Organizes drones into structured formations (line, circle, or V-shape).
+  - **Formation Control Algorithm:** Organizes drones into structured formations (line, circle, square or random).
 - **Interactive Visualization:**
   - Real-time 3D visualization of drone movements using **Matplotlib**.
   - Adjustable **zoom level** for better observation.